 Green Woodpeckers and Pheasants, Sand Pipers and Snipe can also be seen around the lakes.
 Flocks of Brambling mixed with Chaffinch are a common sight at this time.

-Primroses are still in flower.
-Bluebells are coming out, creating a beautiful blue tinge to the woodland floor.
+Over the course of the year you will see Primroses in flower.
+Bluebells when in flower create a beautiful blue tinge to the woodland floor.

 Lapwings nest in Hare Field- these black and white birds in flight, have rounded wings which enable them to demonstrate their acrobatic flight and wounded courtship aerial display.
 On the ground they have a green back and a distinctive crest on their heads.
 Their call is a clear Pee- Wit.